ylhyra/ylhyra_content/not_data/content/explanations/Cases/2_Accusative.md

 # Accusative case <small>– the second case</small>

 There are four [[cases]] in Icelandic.
-The second case in the [[declension table]] is the '''accusative case'''.<note>Known as '''þolfall''' in Icelandic, abbreviated as '''þf.'''</note><note>A way to remember this word is to think that if someone is "accused", then there is some action that is happening to them.<br/>Þolfall literally means "suffering/enduring case".</note> It shows that the word is having something done to it.
+The second case in the [[declension table]] is the '''accusative case''' (''þolfall'', abbreviated as ''þf.'').<note>A way to remember this word is to think that if someone is "accused", then there is some action that is happening to them.<br/>Þolfall literally means "suffering/enduring case".</note> It shows that the word is having something done to it.

-The [[helper word]] you use to force a word into the second case is „um“ ("about").
+The [[helper word]] you use to force a word into the accusative case is „um“ ("about").

 ## Things that cause the accusative case
-The accusative case is very common, especially for words that come after verbs.
+The accusative case is very common.
 The vast majority of [[Cases caused by verbs|verbs cause the accusative case]].
 Some common verbs that do so are:

 *að eiga (to own)
 *að hafa (to have)